 Dr. Lamb's professional interest include minimally invasive surgery, respiratory surgery, sports medicine and arthroscopic surgery.
 He enjoys the opportunity to participate in clinical research and speak at national, state and local meetings.

 Dr. Lamb resides in Edmond, OK with his wife and daughter.
 He enjoys spending time with family and friends.
 He is an avid hunter and spends most of his time in the fall sitting in a duck blind or deer stand.

 *By appointment only.

 Jonathan Pucket, DVM, MS, DACVO

-Dr. Pucket has recently returned to Tulsa after working at Oklahoma State University's Center for Veterinary Health Sciences since 2012.
+Dr. Pucket has returned to Tulsa in 2017 after working at Oklahoma State University's Center for Veterinary Health Sciences since 2012.
 After graduating from OSU’s College of Veterinary Medicine and completing his internship there, Dr. Pucket headed to Manhattan, KS to finish his 3 year residency in Veterinary Ophthalmology and Masters degree at Kansas State University.
 Dr. Pucket's equine interests include intrastromal injection treatments for corneal abscesses, corneal grafting surgeries, and episcleral cyclosporine implants for treatment of equine recurrent uveitis.